Darolutamide: Interactions

-Combined P-glycoprotein and strong or moderate CYP3A4 inducers such as rifampicin may decrease exposure to darolutamide, while combined P-glycoprotein and strong CYP3A4 inhibitors such as itraconazole may increase exposure to darolutamide.
-Darolutamide is an inhibitor of the breast cancer resistance protein (BCRP) transporter and can increase exposure to substrates for this protein such as rosuvastatin.
-It has been found to increase exposure to rosuvastatin by approximately 5-fold.
+Combined P-glycoprotein and strong or moderate CYP3A4 inducers such as rifampicin may decrease blood levels of darolutamide, while combined P-glycoprotein and strong CYP3A4 inhibitors such as itraconazole may increase blood levels of darolutamide.
+Darolutamide is an inhibitor of the breast cancer resistance protein (BCRP) transporter and can increase blood levels of substrates for BCRP protein, such as rosuvastatin, by approximately 5-fold.

 Pharmacology

 Pharmacodynamics

 Darolutamide is a second- or third-generation nonsteroidal antiandrogen (NSAA).
 It acts as a selective competitive silent antagonist of the androgen receptor (AR), the biological target of androgens like testosterone and dihydrotestosterone (DHT).
 Its affinity (Ki) for the AR is 11 nM and its functional inhibition (IC_{50}) of the AR is 26 nM.
 The major metabolite of darolutamide, ketodarolutamide, has similar antiandrogenic activity relative to darolutamide (Ki = 8 nM; IC50 = 38 nM).
 In addition to its actions as an AR antagonist, darolutamide has been found to act as a silent antagonist of the progesterone receptor (PR), with approximately 1% of the potency of its AR antagonism.

 A dosage of darolutamide of 1,200 mg/day has been found to result in a mean decrease in prostate specific antigen (PSA) levels of more than 90% in men with prostate cancer.
 The addition of darolutamide to castration has been found to decrease PSA levels by more than 50% in about 50% of men at 200 mg/day, 69% of men at 400 mg/day, 83% of men at 1,200 mg/day, and 86% of men at 1,400 mg/day.
+In accordance with its antiandrogenic activity, darolutamide monotherapy (600 mg b.i.d.) has been found to increase testosterone levels in men with prostate cancer by 43.3% on average (range 5.7 to 144.0%), from median 413 ng/dL (range 209–1183 ng/dL) at baseline to median 595 ng/dL (range 260–1500 ng/dL), after 24 weeks of treatment.
+For comparison, testosterone levels increased by 114.3% with enzalutamide monotherapy and high-dose bicalutamide monotherapy increases testosterone levels by about 59 to 97% in men with prostate cancer.
+A phase 2 clinical trial directly comparing testosterone increases with darolutamide monotherapy versus enzalutamide monotherapy is underway as of January 2024.